lars-3010/Jarvis-Assistant/docs/architecture/architecture-map.md

   - Plugin registry exists; server still manually lists tools → integrate to reduce duplication

 - DI Adoption
-  - Container-aware context is present → consider making it default with fallback to traditional context
+  - Dependency Injection is the default path; the traditional context has been removed.
+Use the container-aware context throughout.

 ## Key Files (by role)